systemd/systemd/docs/BOOT_LOADER_SPECIFICATION.md

 system, it provides a boot options logic that can offer similar functionality.
 Here's why we think that it is not enough for our uses:

 * The various EFI implementations implement the boot order/boot item logic to different levels.
 Some firmware implementations do not offer a boot menu at all and instead unconditionally follow the EFI boot order, booting the first item that is working.
 * If the firmware setup is used to reset all data usually all EFI boot entries are lost, making the system entirely unbootable, as the firmware setups generally do not offer a UI to define additional boot items.
 By placing the menu item information on disk, it is always available, regardless if the BIOS setup data is lost.
 * Harddisk images should be movable between machines and be bootable without requiring explicit EFI variables to be set.
 This also requires that the list of boot options is defined on disk, and not in EFI variables alone.
 * EFI is not universal yet (especially on non-x86 platforms), this specification is useful both for EFI and non-EFI boot loaders.
 * Many EFI systems disable USB support during early boot to optimize boot times, thus making keyboard input unavailable in the EFI menu.
 It is thus useful if the OS UI has a standardized way to discover available boot options which can be booted to.

 ## Technical Details

 Everything described below is located on a placeholder file system `$BOOT`.
 The installer program should pick `$BOOT` according to the following rules:

 * On disks with an MBR partition table:
   * If the OS is installed on a disk with an MBR partition table, and a partition with the type id of 0xEA already exists it should be used as `$BOOT`.
   * Otherwise, if the OS is installed on a disk with an MBR partition table, a new partition with type id of 0xEA shall be created, of a suitable size (let's say 500MB), and it should be used as `$BOOT`.
 * On disks with GPT (GUID Partition Table)
-  * If the OS is installed on a disk with GPT, and an Extended Boot Loader Partition or XBOOTLDR partition for short, i.e. a partition with GPT type GUID of `bc13c2ff-59e6-4262-a352-b275fd6f7172`, already exists, it should be used as `$BOOT`.
+  * If the OS is installed on a disk with GPT, and an Extended Boot Loader Partition (or XBOOTLDR partition for short), i.e. a partition with GPT type GUID of `bc13c2ff-59e6-4262-a352-b275fd6f7172`, already exists, it should be used as `$BOOT`.
-  * Otherwise, if the OS is installed on a disk with GPT, and an EFI System Partition or ESP for short, i.e. a partition with GPT type UID of `c12a7328-f81f-11d2-ba4b-00a0c93ec93b`) already exists and is large enough (let's say 250MB) and otherwise qualifies, it should be used as `$BOOT`.
+  * Otherwise, if the OS is installed on a disk with GPT, and an EFI System Partition (or ESP for short), i.e. a partition with GPT type UID of `c12a7328-f81f-11d2-ba4b-00a0c93ec93b` already exists and is large enough (let's say 250MB) and otherwise qualifies, it should be used as `$BOOT`.
   * Otherwise, if the OS is installed on a disk with GPT, and if the ESP already exists but is too small, a new suitably sized (let's say 500MB) XBOOTLDR partition shall be created and used as `$BOOT`.
   * Otherwise, if the OS is installed on a disk with GPT, and no ESP exists yet, a new suitably sized (let's say 500MB) ESP should be created and used as `$BOOT`.

 This placeholder file system shall be determined during _installation time_, and an fstab entry may be created.
 It should be mounted to either `/boot/` or `/efi/`.
-Additional locations like `/boot/efi/`, with `/boot/` being a separate file system, might be supported by implementations.
+Additional locations like `/boot/efi/` (with `/boot/` being a separate file system) might be supported by implementations.
 This is not recommended because the mounting of `$BOOT` is then dependent on and requires the mounting of the intermediate file system.

 **Note:** _`$BOOT` should be considered **shared** among all OS installations of a system.
 Instead of maintaining one `$BOOT` per installed OS (as `/boot/` was traditionally handled), all installed OS share the same place to drop in their boot-time configuration._

 For systems where the firmware is able to read file systems directly, `$BOOT` must be a file system readable by the firmware.
 For other systems and generic